jirimotyl/edss/README.md

 <li>score_visual = Visual functional subsystem ranges 0 - 6</li>
 <li>score_mental = Cerebral functional subsystem ranges 0 - 5</li>
 <li>score_ambulation = Ambulation score that ranges 0 - 16 (for imed = F) or 0 - 13 (for imed = T)</li>
-<li>neurostatus = This parameter allows to choose whether to use Neurostatus range 0 - 16 for ambulation score (default; neurostatus = T).
-By setting neurostatus = F you can use the original Kurtzke's scale with range 0 - 12(13) in ambulation score.
-In this case the ambulation subscores of 5-7 and 8-9 from Neurostatus are merged into scores 5 and 6 respectively; Also ambulation score of 1 automatically leads to total EDSS = 4, as described by Kurtzke.
-This situation is handled differently in the case of Neurostatus.</li>
+<li>edss_method = This parameter allows to choose the method of EDSS calculation.
+There are three possible parameters: 1) "kurtzke" (default): The original procedure by Kurtzke; 2) "neurostatus_12" Neurostatus evaluation, in this case with 12(13) grades for ambulation scale; 3) "neurostatus_16" Same Neurostatus evaluation but in this case with 16 grades for ambulation scale.</li>

 <h3>Value</h3>
 EDSS total score (ranging between 0 and 10)